TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/TimePoint.md

 ## Example

-You will get belo example inputted once use `tp` (the abbreviation of "Time Point") Live Template for IntelliJ IDEA family IDEs.
+You will get below example inputted once use `tp` (the abbreviation of "Time Point") Live Template for IntelliJ IDEA family IDEs.

 ```typescript